-By the time THE SCARY TALES series ends, it will incorporate dozens of fairy tales and all of the primary monsters from the timeless Universal horror movies.
-The series will consist of ten books total–the seven that were previously published plus three more.
+By the time THE SCARY TALES series ends, it will incorporate dozens of fairy tales and all of the primary monsters from the timeless Universal horror movies – plus a few other familiar creatures.

 Click the links below to learn more about the books in the series…

 THAT RISEN SNOW: A Scary Tale of Snow White & Zombies

 THAT WICKED APPLE: A Scary Tale of Snow White & Even More Zombies

 THAT RAVENOUS MOON: A Scary Tale of Red Riding Hood & Werewolves

 THAT MALICIOUS STORM: A Scary Tale of Beauty & the Phantom

 THAT MERCILESS TRUTH: A Scary Tale of Goldilocks & the Mummy